dolianecom/crypto-toolkit/CONTRIBUTING.md

 fix(aes-gcm)!: change IV length requirement
 ```

-- `feat!:` or `fix!:` → signals that the change is not backward‑compatible.
-- Commitlint is configured to accept this syntax, so your commit will pass validation.

 ### 2. Adding a `BREAKING CHANGE:` footer in the commit body

-Include a `BREAKING CHANGE:` section in the commit body when you need to explain details:

 ```
 feat(aes-gcm): refactor encryption API